timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 02-DEPARTMENT OF DEFENSE/CHAPTER 02-DEPARTMENT OF DEFENSE.md

   * (4) The amount of any adjustment in the limitation on personnel made by the Secretary of Defense or the Secretary of a military department, and, for each adjustment made pursuant to section 1111(b)(2) of the Duncan Hunter National Defense Authorization Act for Fiscal Year 2009 (10 U.S.C.
 143 note), the purpose of the adjustment.

-* (g) Not later than September 1 each year, the Secretary shall submit to Congress a report that sets forth a detailed discussion, current as of the preceding fiscal year, of the following:

-  * (1) The progress made in implementing the plan required by section 656 of this title to accurately measure the efforts of the Department to reflect the diverse population of the United States eligible to serve in the armed forces.

-  * (2) The number of members of the armed forces, including reserve components, listed by gender and race or ethnicity for each rank under each military department.

-  * (3) The number of members of the armed forces, including reserve components, who were promoted during the fiscal year covered by the report, listed by gender and race or ethnicity for each rank under each military department.

-  * (4) The number of members of the armed forces, including reserve components, who reenlisted or otherwise extended the commitment to military service during the fiscal year covered by the report, listed by gender and race or ethnicity for each rank under each military department.

-  * (5) The available pool of qualified candidates for the general officer grades of general and lieutenant general and the flag officer grades of admiral and vice admiral.

-* (h) Not later than April 1 each year, the Secretary shall submit to Congress a report on the Army and Air Force military technician programs.
+* (g) Not later than April 1 each year, the Secretary shall submit to Congress a report on the Army and Air Force military technician programs.
 The report shall include a presentation, shown by reserve component and shown both as of the end of the preceding fiscal year and for the next fiscal year, of the following (displayed in the aggregate and separately for military technicians (dual status) and non-dual status military technicians):

   * (1) The number of military technicians required to be employed (as specified in accordance with Department of Defense procedures), the number authorized to be employed under Department of Defense personnel procedures, and the number actually employed.